Is My Non-Compete Agreement Valid and Enforceable in Pennsylvania?

 Employment Agreements Remain in Place Even if the Non-Compete Covenant is Void, Invalid and Unenforceable Under Pennsylvania Law

-The principle thing to bear in mind, I often tell my clients, is this: whether the restrictions are enforceable or not, the Employment Agreement – and thus the restrictive covenants contained therein - will remain in existence.
+The principle thing to bear in mind, we often tell our clients, is this: whether the restrictions are enforceable or not, the Employment Agreement – and thus the restrictive covenants contained therein - will remain in existence.
 Only a court can declare a contract invalid and unenforceable.

 Even the finest lawyer in all the land cannot make a contract vanish...so, when seeking new employment and faced with the interviewer's inquiry, "Do you have a Non-Compete," a truthful answer must be in the affirmative - irrespective of whether you have a legal opinion concluding the covenants are invalid and unenforceable.